-I submitted a proposal to present at the 2015 convention in Washington, D.C., mainly in the hopes that if accepted, it would motivate my employer to send me.
-It was and it did.
-Game on!
+I submitted a proposal to present at the NAA15 Convention in Washington, D.C., mainly hoping to motivate my employer to send me if accepted.
+I was, and it did.
+All in!

 Attending is one thing; being accepted to present took this to a whole new level of anticipation and nervous excitement.
-But not to worry: The staff of NAA knew exactly how to alleviate my fears and concerns with their top-notch professional planning, organization and communication.
+But not to worry: NAA staff knew how to alleviate fears and increase feelings of belonging with their top-notch professional planning, organization, and communication.

-Game time!
-My presentation was in the last time slot on the last day.
+My presentation was in the last time slot on the final day.
 Great.
+Talk about coming down to the wire!
 How could I concentrate on anything else?
 Again, my fears were unfounded.
-From the opening keynote, through the special events, social activities and countless workshops, I was engaged and immerged.
-Not only was the information relevant, meaningful and delivered by experts in the field, but the social events and time between sessions allowed for networking with other professionals.
-Oh, and did I mention the exhibitors?
+From the opening general session, I was engaged and immerged through the special events, social activities, and countless workshops.
+Not only was the information relevant, meaningful, and delivered by experts in the field, but the social events and time between sessions allowed for networking with other professionals.
+Oh, and did I mention the Learning Expo exhibitors?
 Every kind of resource an afterschool educator could need.

 So, my session closed out the convention.
-It was well-received by a full house, with luggage propped against the walls by attendees who had already checked out of the hotel and were getting a final dose of inspiration before taking flight.
-Having a later flight, I walked to a nearby restaurant and reflected on the experience as I gazed out over the Potomac.
+It was well-received by a full house, with luggage propped against the walls by participants who had already checked out of the hotel and were getting a final dose of inspiration before taking flight.
+Later that day, before leaving, I walked to a nearby restaurant and reflected as I gazed out over the Potomac River.
 I knew then that I would be returning to this convention every year.
-My perspective as an afterschool educator had been forever changed.
-I was headed home with a wealth of information, resources, notes, handouts, books, samples and souvenirs.
+My perspective as an afterschool educator has been forever changed.
+I was headed home with a wealth of information, resources, notes, handouts, books, samples, and souvenirs.
 I looked over the many business cards from my new professional contacts.
 Cards I would also be filing under "Friends."

 —Clint Darr, afterschool regional educator, Missouri AfterSchool Network.